jkozik/Zabbix5SetupNotes/README.md

 # Upgrade Zabbix 5.2 to 6.0 Setup Notes
 Just to be safe, I upgraded to 6.0 my setting a new VM on linode.  linode3.kozik.net.
 I started a new VM running Centos7 and installed Zabbix 6 on it using docker.
 The upgrade process is simple:
--from the old VM copy the mysql database for 5.2 to the new VM -spin up mysql on the new VM and import the database -launch the Zabbix 6.0 containers
+1. from the old VM copy the mysql database for 5.2 to the new VM
+2. spin up mysql on the new VM and import the database
+3. launch the Zabbix 6.0 containers
--review the log files to confirm the database was evolved to 6.0 This just follows the [zabbix installation instructions for containers](https://www.zabbix.com/documentation/current/en/manual/installation/containers#examples)
+4. review the log files to confirm the database was evolved to 6.0 This just follows the [zabbix installation instructions for containers](https://www.zabbix.com/documentation/current/en/manual/installation/containers#examples)
 ## Old VM.
 Export Zabbix 5.2 database.
 Copy to new VM
 ```